sstarbright/cosmoslib64/docs/To-Do.md

 - Implement AABB collision boxes as Modules for cosams

 ## cosams (Actor-Module System)
-- Replace hash table usage with plain arrays, identify stuff by numeric id probably (enums would make it even easier)
 - ID for type of module, and unique ID for each module in an actor?
 - Stage list tool (blender?)
     - Should give us transforms to start loaded trans3dmodules with
     - Colors/light info too?
 - Stage display list, to draw in order (sync pipe after each?)
 - Add ambient light to stage, set when drawing stage
+- Some sort of signal system, signals have a simple call function and store a list of function pointers to call when the signal is called

-## cospad (Input system)
+## cosjoy (Input system)
 - Just a list of functions
 - Any code can access these functions to check the values of various inputs on pad